carsondarrow/lis4331/p2/README.md

 >Also, this file **must** use Markdown syntax, and provide project documentation as per below--otherwise, points **will** be deducted.
 >

-# LIs4381
+# LIS4331

 ## Carson Darrow

 ### Project 2 Requirements:

-Four Parts:

-1. Add edit functionality to the pet store database
-2. Add delete functionality to the pet store database
-3. Create an RSS feed
-4. Chapter Questions (chs.13 & 14)
+1. Include splash screen
+2. Must use persistent data: SQLite database
+3. Insert at least five users
+4. Must add background color(s) or theme
+6. Create and display launcher icon image

 #### README.md file should include the following items:

 * Course title, Your name, Assignment Requirements
-* Screenshot of pet store database running on a browser
-* Screenshot of editing a record in the pet store database
-* Screenshot of the RSS feed
+* At least five screenshots of running application, as per below

 > This is a blockquote.
 >